SaAlgervik/sandra-algervik-web-project/log-book-sandra-algervik.md

 After spending about 5-8 h on making the log in halfway work i decided that i did not want to just throw all that time away.
 So after changing some things in my html file and edited some css i started to fix the log in so it works.
 And now it does

+### Friday 2021-05-18

+started the day with styling log in page and added the function so the page opens when you press the button "LOG IN".
+Spent the rest of the day reading about the API i wanted to use

+### Monday 2021-05-18

+Spent the whole day tying 10 ways to get info from my api, just got error messages from the console all day.
+After about 6h i found out that you need a local server to get it to work.
+After that did everything wrong that i could and now at half past 6 i finally got the server working.
+Tomorrow i will start with getting the info from the API.